holdedhub/careers/challenges/frontend/README.md

   premature optimization.
 - Ability to write well-written code over using a concrete framework.
 - Ability to write automated tests at different levels.

-## Things that we are NOT looking for

-- Usage of databases or any data source connection or any kind of ORM.
-It’s OK to read the provided JSON API and the Websocket connection directly using basic primitives.
-- Usage of 3rd party libraries such as JS or CSS libraries (i.e Angular, React...).
-Except for the ones to assist your development such as test or build frameworks, or that you can explain the reasoning behind using it
-  Superb user interface.
-- Usage of Typescript is allowed.
-- Usage of 3rd party testing frameworks is allowed.

 <p align="center">
   <img src="https://europe-west1-holded-analytics-dev-208b.cloudfunctions.net/image_tracker/challenges-frontend.png?id=challenges-frontend.md" title="logo">